Permaculture Design Course 2022 ON HOLD

 - assess and design for urban or rural scale properties, based on permaculture ethics and principles

-- use sector analysis and zone planning for energy efficiency
+- use sector analysis and zone planning for successful placement and energy efficiency

 - incorporate site analysis, soil assessment, climate influences and water assessment to develop sustainable design concepts